 Sprint is challenging the Department's refund denial of sales tax.
-Sprint claims that telecommunication services that it sold to telecommunication service dealers for their internal use in connection with their business of providing telecommunication services were excluded from sales tax, pursuant to Section 212.05(1)(g), F.S.(2000), addressing substitute telecommunication systems.
+Sprint claims that telecommunication services that it sold to telecommunication service dealers for their internal use in connection with their business of providing telecommunication services were excluded from sales tax, pursuant to Section 212.05(1)(g), Florida Statutes (2000), relating to a tax on substitute telecommunication systems.

 HCA, Inc. v.
-Department of Revenue, State of Florida, Case No. 03-0440 CA 37, Second Judicial Circuit.
+Department of Revenue, State of Florida, Case No. 03-0440-CA-37, Second Judicial Circuit.

-The issue in this corporate income tax case is whether various amounts of interest, dividend, and capital gain income derived from intangible assets should be included in the sales factor of Florida's apportionment formula, pursuant to Sections 220.15 and 220.152, F.S.
+The issue in this case is whether various amounts of interest, dividend, and capital gain income derived from intangible assets should be included in the sales factor of Florida's apportionment formula, pursuant to Sections 220.15 and 220.152, Florida Statutes.

 HCA - The Healthcare Company, a Delaware corporation, and its Subsidiaries v.
-Department of Revenue of the State of Florida, Case No. 01-0074 CA 37, Second Judicial Circuit.
+Department of Revenue of the State of Florida, Case No. 01--CA-0074, Second Judicial Circuit.

-There are two issues related to apportionment in this corporate income tax case: (1) whether the corporate taxpayer can successfully challenge subsections (1)(a), and (1)(b)2., 3., and 4. of Rule 12C-1.016, Florida Administrative Code, in a circuit court, as exceeding delegated statutory authority; and (2) whether various amounts of interest, dividend, and capital gain income derived from intangible assets should be included in the sales factor of Florida's apportionment formula, pursuant to Sections 220.15 and 220.152, F.S.
+There are two issues related to apportionment in this case: (1) whether the corporate taxpayer can successfully challenge Rule 12C-1.016, F.A.C., as exceeding delegated statutory authority in circuit court; and (2) whether various amounts of interest, dividend, and capital gain income derived from intangible assets should be included in the sales factor of Florida's apportionment formula, pursuant to Sections 220.15 and 220.152, Florida Statutes.

-General Motors Corporation v.
-Florida Department of Revenue, Case No. 04-2739, Second Judicial Circuit.
+General Motors LLC v.
+Florida Department of Revenue, Case No. 04-CA-002739, Second Judicial Circuit.

-The case involves an assessment for sales and use tax (and related discretionary sales and use taxes) pertaining to parts used for discretionary after-warranty adjustments/repairs to vehicles made by General Motors ("GM") dealers for its customers.
-These warranty "adjustments" are done by GM dealers after the expiration of the new vehicle limited warranty (e.g., three-year/36,000 miles) which is included in the purchase price of the vehicle.
+The case involves an assessment for sales and use tax (and related discretionary sales and use taxes) pertaining to parts used for discretionary after-warranty adjustments/repairs to vehicles made by General Motors (GM) dealers for its customers.
+These post-warranty "adjustments" are performed by GM dealers after the expiration of the new vehicle limited warranty (e.g., three-year/36,000 miles) which is included in the purchase price of the vehicle.